OWASP/owasp-mastg/demos/ios/MASVS-STORAGE/MASTG-DEMO-0019/MASTG-DEMO-0019.md

 ### Observation

-The output contains information that `isExcludedFromBackupKey` was used in the app.
+The output reveals the use of `isExcludedFromBackupKey` in the app.

 {{ output.txt }}

 ### Evaluation

 The test fails because `secret.txt` might be restored from the backup and it contains sensitive data.

+You can see the call to `isExcludedFromBackupKey` at `0x100004594` and the associated file, `secret.txt` at `0x10000443c`.